redhotchilihacker1/Mergen/README.md

-  -method         Check which HTTP Debugging methods are enabled -headers        Enable checking of security headers -ssl            Enable checking of SSL/TLS versions -tech           Identify web technologies used -social         Check social media links on the website -cors           Check for CORS vulnerabilities on the website -ports          Scan for popular ports
+  -method         Check which HTTP Debugging methods are enabled -headers        Enable checking of security headers -ssl            Enable checking of SSL/TLS versions -tech           Identify web technologies used and find assigned CVE's -social         Check social media links on the website -cors           Check for CORS vulnerabilities on the website -ports          Scan for popular ports